zzachey/gradient-descent-step-sizes-data-science-intro-000/README.md

 ### Introduction: Just a bit better

 In the last section, we took a first look at the process for improving regression lines.
 We began with some data then used a simple regression line in the form $\overline{y}= \overline{m}x + \overline{b} $ to predict an output, given an input.
-Finally, we measured the accuracy of our regression line by calcululating the differences between the outputs predicted by the regression line and the actual values.
+Finally, we measured the accuracy of our regression line by calculating the differences between the outputs predicted by the regression line and the actual values.

 ![regression-scatter.png](./regression-scatter.png)